canorve/GALFITools/docs/Ellipse.md

 * Since EllipSectGalfit reads the "*B*" option of galfit.XX file, this must be the last GALFIT fit.

+* The angles shown in the multi-plot are measured from the galaxy's major axis.
+    They are not measured from the Y-axis as it is the case in GALFIT.

 ## Examples

 See the examples below for an elliptical galaxy that was fitted